Austrian Food In Vienna: 11 Best Local Dishes & Where to Eat Them

 Käsespätzle

 Käsespätzle is a traditional dish from the Allgäu region of Bavaria.
 You can find it in many cities across Austria and Switzerland as well, although in Germany it is rarely found further north than in Frankfurt or Mainz.
-It is one of my favourite foods, but it is a very filling dish!

-Käsespätzle is the german version of mac and cheese but is made with hard-cooked egg noodles and then fried with onions on top.
-Once you’ve tried it I guarantee you will be going back for more!
+Käsespätzle is the German version of mac and cheese but is made with hard-cooked egg noodles and then fried with onions on top.
+Once you’ve tried it, I guarantee you will be going back for more!

 While this dish is not unique to Vienna, there are many places in Vienna where you can find Käsespätzle.
 If you are looking for it on a menu, please note that it can also be written as Kässpatzen (Bavarian slang) or Spätzli (in Switzerland).